thatrtxdude/tarkov-texture-converter/README.md

     dotnet run --project TarkovTextureConverter.Cli.csproj -- <input_folder> [options]
     ```

+OR

+1. Grab the binaries from the latest release
+2. Extract the files somewhere
+3. CD into the directory with the extracted files
+4. Run following command:
+    ```sh
+    .\TarkovTextureConverter.Cli.exe <input_folder> [options]
+    ```

 ## CLI Options

 *   `<input_folder>`: (Required) Path to the directory containing textures and (optionally) `.gltf` files.